Muñoz, Nueva Ecija

-From its lowly origins as “Sitio Papaya”, it was renamed as Muñoz in 1886 in honor of Spanish Governor Don Francisco Muñoz.
-It was in 1913, under Executive Order No. 72, when Muñoz was declared as a new and independent municipality.
-By the virtue of Republic Act 8977 signed on November 7, 2000, Muñoz formally elevated to a city and country's only city with "Science" in its formal name.
+Originally known as Sitio Papaya, it was renamed Muñoz in 1886 in honor of the Spanish governor Don Francisco Muñoz.
+In 1913, Executive Order No. 72 declared Muñoz a separate municipality.
+By virtue of Republic Act No. 8977, signed on November 7, 2000, Muñoz was converted into a component city and became the country's only city with "Science" in its official name.

 Etymology

 The town got its name in honor of Don Francisco Muñoz, being the alcalde mayor and gobernadorcillo.

 Science City of Muñoz, located in Nueva Ecija, Philippines, is known for its agricultural research and scientific institutions.
 It was officially declared a Science City in 2000 because it houses several major research and educational institutions specializing in agriculture, biotechnology, and aquaculture.

 Some key institutions in Muñoz that contribute to its "Science City" status include: